learning-zone/spring-boot-basics/README.md

 *TODO*
 #### Q. What is main advantage of RESTful implementation over SOAP?
 *TODO*
-#### Q. How do you implement secondary level cache?
-Clustering?
-*TODO*
-#### Q. Difference between symmetric, public and private keys, what are the procedure to implement the same using spring security.
-*TODO*
 #### Q. What code coverage tools are you using for your project?
 we use `cobetura`
 #### Q. How to implement thread-safe code without using the synchronized keyword?